mparker2/mparker_phd_thesis/chapter_5/text.md

 ### Self Organising Map Analysis

 Loop lengths and total loop lengths for each Quadparser 2 tetrad PG4 in the TAIR10 genome were extracted from bed files output by g4predict.
 PG4s which did not overlap with gene bodies were discarded.
 Self Organising Maps were trained in R version 3.4.1 using the package `kohonen` version 3.0.6 on loop length data [@Wehrens2007].
 36 clusters were used.
 To identify enrichment of specific clusters of PG4s in NMM downregulated genes, the total number of PG4s from each cluster overlapping the geneset was calculated, and compared to an expected number of overlaps computed by permuting PG4s amongst all genes.
 Genes were weighted by length such that a 2kb gene was twice as likely to be assigned PG4s as a 1kb gene.
 Coding and template strand PG4s were permuted separately.
 The log fold change between observed and expected overlap was then calculated for each cluster.
 SOM plots were made in Python  using `matplotlib` version 2.1.0 [@Hunter2007].
+Code is available in Appendix \ref{self_organising_map_analysis}.

 ### Venn diagrams